aikram1271/spinnaker-docs/docs/oci.md

-# Configure the oraclebmcs provider with Spinnaker
+# Install Spinnaker with the OCI cloud provider

-The following guide will show you how to manually install and configure the oraclebmcs provider for Spinnaker.
+The following guide will show you how to manually install and configure the OCI cloud provider for Spinnaker.

 ## Prerequisites

-* An Oracle BMCS account with credentials (including a bmcs_api_key.pem file)
+* An OCI account with credentials (including an oci_api_key.pem file)
-* An Ubuntu 14.04 machine running on BMCS
+* An Ubuntu 14.04 machine running on OCI

 ## Setup

 Copy your API key onto the machine

 ```
-$ scp -i ~/Keys/spinnaker ~/.oraclebmc/bmcs_api_key.pem ubuntu@PUBLIC_IP:/home/ubuntu/
+$ scp -i ~/Keys/spinnaker ~/.oci/oci_api_key.pem ubuntu@PUBLIC_IP:/home/ubuntu/
 ```

 Then connect to your instance and use Halyard to install Spinnaker.